-The Team Manager has line management and supervisory responsibly for the agency's Supervising Social Workers and Advanced Practitioners.
-The Team Manager oversees the day-to-day support offered to the agency's foster carers and fostered children and makes case decisions accordingly as part of this.
+The Team Manager has line management and supervisory responsibility for the agency's Supervising Social Workers.
+They oversee the dayto-day support offered to the agency's foster carers and fostered children and make case decisions accordingly as part of this.
 The Team Manager oversees the matches undertaken on fostered children referred to the agency, along with supporting positive outcomes being achieved for all children placed.
-In conjunction with the Registered Manager the Team Manager undertakes auditing, ensures compliance with the Fostering Regulations and Guidance, and strives to achieve good outcomes for children.
+In conjunction with the Registered Manager the Team Manager undertakes auditing, ensures compliance with the Fostering Regulations and related guidance, and strives to achieve good outcomes for children.
+When applicable, the Team Manager oversees assessments of prospective carers and has responsibility to ensure ongoing review and if necessary, reassessment of the agency's existing foster carers.